Economy

 The last several months continue to serve as a reminder of services critical to all Americans.
 Two of those services have been on the forefront of my mind recently: The United States Postal Service and local newspapers.

 Washington, D.C. – Today, U.S. Representatives Dusty Johnson (R-S.D.) and Collin Peterson (D-MN) introduced the Preserving Readership and Information of Newspapers for Tomorrow (PRINT) Act, which would include the cost of print production of local print media in the Paycheck Protection Program (PPP).
+Currently, local media is eligible for the PPP, but printing costs are not forgivable under the program guidelines.

 WASHINGTON — U.S. Sen. John Thune (R-S.D.) and U.S. Rep. Dusty Johnson (R-S.D.), members of the Senate and House Agriculture Committees, respectively, today issued the following statements after the U.S.